 The foregoing version of the sensory projections problem relies on what was noted to be the unrealistic assumption that the dog-“X” law is mediated by a single visual sensory projection.
 Relaxing the assumption does not so much solve the problem as transform it.
 So, adopt the more realistic assumption that the dog-“X” law is sustained by a combination of a large set of dog-sensory projection laws and a large set of dogsp-“X” laws.
 In the first set, we have laws connecting dogs to particular patterns of retinal stimulation, laws connecting dogs to particular patterns of acoustic stimulation, etc. In the second set, we have certain psychological laws connecting particular patterns of retinal stimulation to “X”, certain psychological laws connecting particular patterns of acoustic stimulation to “X”, etc. In this sort of situation, there threatens to be no “fundamental” law, no law on which all other laws asymmetrically depend.
 If one breaks the dog-“X” law one does not thereby break any of the sensory projection-“X” laws, since the former can be broken by dissolving all of the dog-sensory projection laws.
 If, however, one breaks any one of the particular dogsp-“X” laws, e.g. one connecting a particular doggish visual appearance to “X”, one does not thereby break the dog-“X” law.
 The other sensory projections might sustain the dog-“X” law.
 Moreover, breaking the law connecting a particular doggish look to “X” will not thereby break a law connecting a particular doggish sound to “X”.
 Without a “fundamental” law, there is no meaning in virtue of the conditions of the ADT.
 Further, the applicability of the ADT appears to be dramatically reduced insofar as connections between mental representations and properties in the world are mediated by sensory projections.

 Another problem arises with items or kinds that are indistinguishable.
-Adams and Aizawa (1994), among others, have discussed this problem.
+Adams and Aizawa (1994), and, implicitly, McLaughlin, (1991), among others, have discussed this problem.
 As one example, consider the time at which the two minerals, jadeite and nephrite, were chemically indistinguishable and were both thought to be jade.
 As another, one might appeal to H2O and XYZ (the stuff of philosophical thought experiments, the water look-alike substance found on twin-earth).
 Let X = jadeite and Y = nephrite and let there be laws ‘jadeite causes “X”’ and ‘nephrite causes “X”’.
 Can “X” mean jadeite?
 No. Condition (1) is satisfied, since it is a law that ‘jadeite causes “X”’.
 Condition (3) is satisfied, since breaking the jadeite-“X” law will immediately break the nephrite-“X” law.
 If jadeite cannot trigger an “X”, then neither can nephrite, since the two are indistinguishable.
 That is, there is a synchronic dependence of the ‘nephrite causes “X”’ law on the ‘jadeite causes “X” law.
 The problem arises with condition (2).
 Breaking the jadeite-“X” law will thereby break the nephrite-“X” law, but breaking the nephrite-“X” law will also thereby break the jadeite-“X” law.
 Condition (2) cannot be satisfied, since there is a symmetric dependence between the jadeite-“X” law and the nephrite-“X” law.
 By parity of reasoning, “X” cannot mean nephrite.
 So, can “X” mean jade?
 No. As before, conditions (1) and (3) could be satisfied, since there could be a jade-“X” law and the jadeite-“X” law and the nephrite-“X” law could synchronically depend on it.
 The problem is, again, with condition (2).
 Presumably breaking the jade-“X” law would break the jadeite-“X” and nephrite-“X” law, but breaking either of them would break the jade-“X” law.
 The problem is, again, with symmetric dependencies.